As a freelancer, you need to make sure clients are at ease when working with you and you build an lasting business relationship

 Try to be on time for a meeting and don’t use the excuses of the timezone.
 Instead, use the time.is to know the right time in any timezone of the world.

 Being on time for a meeting is essential, but more important is not to miss a deadline for deliverables.

 If you can respect time, it will help the client to trust you for critical projects where price becomes secondary.

 The most crucial factor in building an everlasting business relationship is – trust.
 Create an environment where you can trust your client and vice versa.

 Remember the rule I have for projects of under $500 where I don’t ask for any advance from clients?

 It is an effort on my part to build trust.

-Direct clients want to start small and slowly over time they work their way up.
-The advance amount will be $250 at the most but once client has sent you the first payment, he will be eagerly waiting for your emails for deliverables.
+Direct clients want to start small, and slowly over time, they work their way up.
+The advance amount will be $250 at the most, but once the client has sent you the first payment, he will be eagerly waiting for your emails for deliverables.

-Now consider a situation where client hasn’t paid anything and you just deliver.
+Now consider a situation where the client hasn’t paid anything, and you just deliver.
 It acts as a pleasant surprise because seldom freelancers do it this way.

-It can be seen as a way to loose money but you have to believe me it has worked really well.
-Some clients may want to rip you off but it means you are keeping such clients away right at the completion of the first very small task.
+It can be seen as a way to lose money, but you have to believe me; it has worked well.
+Some clients may want to rip you off, but it means you are keeping such clients away right after the first task.